sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 * You must have a expanse account in order to access the system.
 * To obtain an account, users may submit a proposal through the [ACCESS Allocation Request System](https://access-ci.atlassian.net/)  or request a Trial Account from SDSC: consult@sdsc.edu.
    * For more details, see https://www.sdsc.edu/support/user_guides/expanse.html#access
-If you had an XSEDE account, it should have been migrated to the ACCESS System.
+* If you had an XSEDE account, it should have been migrated to the ACCESS System.
 For details, see: https://identity.access-ci.org/new-user
+* Interested parties may contact the ACCESS Help Desk for help with an Expanse proposal.
+See: https://access-ci.atlassian.net/wiki/spaces/ACCESSdocumentation/pages/72417292

 ### Logging Onto Expanse<a name="get-start-expanse-logon"></a>

 Expanse supports Single Sign-On through the [XSEDE User Portal](https://portal.xsede.org), from the command line using an XSEDE-wide password (coming soon, the Expanse User Portal).
 While CPU and GPU resources are allocated separately, the login nodes are the same.
 To log in to Expanse from the command line, use the hostname: